idaholab/virtual_test_bed/doc/content/lfr/cardinal_7pincell/Cardinal_7pin_LFR_demo.md

 to NekRS for use as Neumann boundary conditions.
 Then, multiple NekRS time steps are solved using the +sub_cycling+ option, and wall temperatures at the same interfaces are transferred back to H.C. for use as Dirichlet boundary conditions.
 Picard iteration is essentially achieved “in time”, so that running a large number of time steps is equivalent to converging to a pseudo-steady state.
-Note that the H.C. solve does not have the time derivative term in the equation but is driven by the timedependent boundary condition in its +Transient+ executioner, while NekRS solves the time-dependent Navier-Stokes equations.
+Note that the solid heat conduction solve does not have the time derivative term in the equation but is driven by the time dependent boundary condition in its +Transient+ executioner, while NekRS solves the time-dependent Navier-Stokes equations.

 !media lfr/cardinal_7pin/iterations.png
        style=width:100%